GrosSacASac/DOM99/documentation/tutorial1_chat.md

 ###Define our functions to display new messages

 `data` is an object containing information about the message.
 The server-side can send data objects.
-The ... is used to separate the different template clones that otherwise share the same `data-vr` and `data-el`.
+The ... is used to separate the different template clones that otherwise share the same `data-variable` and `data-element`.

 ...